 The first movie is “A Boyfriend for Christmas” released by the Hallmark Channel in 2004.
 The train appears in the opening credits during the first two minutes of the movie.
 It can be seen in the following clip from the movie:

 The next movie is “Meet the Santas” released by the Hallmark Channel in 2005.
 The train is part of the backdrop of Santa’s North Pole Workshop.
-It can be seen at the 20:29 mark in the following movie video:
+It can be seen at the 20:29 mark in the following movie.
+Unfortunately, the video has been removed from Youtube for now, so we can’t link to it.

-If you look closely, you’ll notice that the train retains its same color scheme and markings in both movies.
+If you do get to see the movie, you’ll notice that the train retains its same color scheme and markings in both movies.